Sauceke/LoveMachine/docs/README.md

 This is where all your devices connected to Intiface are listed.

+- **Save Group Role & Body Part:** If enabled, the Group Role and Body Part settings will be saved between sessions for all devices.
+Disabled by default.
+- **Show Offline Devices:** Lets you access some of the settings for devices that are not connected.
+  Settings for offline devices are shown with a red background instead of green.
 - **Connect:** Connect or reconnect to the Intiface server.
 - **Scan:** Scan for devices.

 General device settings (all devices):

+- **Latency (milliseconds):** Latency of sex toys is usually negligible, but if you're experiencing any noticeable delay between your display and your device, use this setting to correct it.
+There's no way to automatically calibrate this, so you'll have to experiment.
+- **Updates per second:** How often to send commands to this device.
+BLE devices can usually handle about 10-20 commands per second.
+- **Separate Tracking Settings:** For devices with multiple features (e.g. multi-axis strokers, vibrators that also rotate, etc.), this setting gives you fine-tuned control over each separate feature by adding a Tracking Settings section for each one.
+Turned off by default to keep things simple for the average user.

+Tracking settings:

+- **Enabled:** Whether this feature should be enabled at all.
+Turned on by default.
 - **Group Role:** Which girl the device is assigned to in a group scene.
 This also affects scenes that are not group scenes, e.g. if a device is assigned to second girl, and there is only one girl in the scene, it will not be activated at all.
-- **Body Part:** Selects the body part that will be tracked by the device.
-Defaults to Auto (which means it will find the one closest to the player's balls).
-Can be used to re-enact TJ/FJ with alternating movement using two devices.
+- **Body Part:** Selects the body part that will be tracked by this feature.
+Defaults to Auto (which means it will find the one closest to the player character's genitals).
+Can be used to re-enact complex TJ or FJ scenes where two body parts are rubbed against one.
 In Koikatsu and KKS, it also tracks fondling/fingering movements.
-- **Latency (milliseconds):** Latency of sex toys is usually negligible, but if you're experiencing any noticeable delay between your display and your device, use this setting to correct it.
-There's no way to calibrate this, so you'll have to experiment.
-- **Updates per second:** How often to send commands to this device.
-BLE devices can usually handle about 10-20 commands per second.
+- **Phase Shift:** Gives this feature a delay that is measured in stroke cycles.
+For example, `0.5` means the feature will always lag half a stroke behind the animation, resulting in an inverted motion.
+- **Axis:** This feature will track the component of movement that corresponds to the selected axis, relative to the tracked penis object.
+What X, Y and Z means can vary for each game, so some experimenting might be necessary.
+"Longest" always means the axis along which the most movement occurs.
+- **Movement Type:** Whether this feature should re-enact linear (back-and-forth) movement or rotation.
+If "Rotation" is selected, the feature will match the rotation **around** the selected Axis, while "Linear" means it will match the movement **along** it.

 Stroker settings:

 - **Max Strokes (per minute):** The maximum speed your stroker is capable of at 100% stroke length.
-- **Stroke Zone / Slow:** The range of the stroking motion when going slow.
+- **Stroke Zone:** The range of the stroking motion.
 0% is the bottom, 100% is the top.
-- **Stroke Zone / Fast:** The range of the stroking motion when going fast.
+- **Orgasm Shake Zone:** The stroker will shake during orgasm animations.
+This setting controls what two positions the shaking should occur between.
 0% is the bottom, 100% is the top.
 - **Smooth Stroking:** Makes the stroking movement less robotic, but not all strokers can handle this.
 Known to work well on Handy and OSR2 devices.
 Turned off by default.
+- **Stroking Pattern:** If Smooth Stroking is turned on, this setting lets you select the exact type of curve the stroker should move according to.
+Available values are Sine, Cups, Arches, Animation and Custom.
+"Animation" matches the exact in-game motion.
+- **Custom Pattern:** Available if Smooth Stroking is turned on and the Stroking Pattern is set to Custom.
+You can set the stroking curve using the sliders; it should go up then down, starting and ending at the bottom.
+I'm not responsible for any injuries that may occur due to the use of LoveMachine.

 Vibrator settings: